-The STEM Achievement in Baltimore Elementary Schools (SABES) Afterschool Program curriculum consists of units from the NPASS2 curriculum and Engineering Adventures (EA) curriculum in addition to independent STEM projects.
+The STEM Achievement in Baltimore Elementary Schools (SABES) Afterschool Program curriculum consists of units from the Engineering Adventures (EA) curriculum in addition to independent STEM projects.
 Throughout the school year, students complete engaging, inquiry-based STEM projects.
 Partway through the year, classes break away from the structured curriculum to work on Student Driven Projects, during which students identify an area for improvement in their local community and use STEM in order to address it.
 For example, afterschool SABES students at Barclay Elementary/Middle School developed a mini-irrigation system to provide clean water to their school garden for their 2018 project.

 In addition to the afterschool instructors, mentors (STEM professionals, retirees, JHU faculty, staff, post docs, graduate and undergraduate students) visit the afterschool program regularly to encourage the students, ask questions and share their own passion for and path to a STEM career.

 SABES afterschool curriculum features engineering design challenges in each unit.
 In order to complete the design challenges, students utilize the Engineering Design Process, as developed by the Museum of Science, Boston.

 The Engineering Design Process, much like the scientific method, guides students through the steps necessary for solving a problem or answering a question using science and engineering.
 The five steps of the Engineering Design Process used in SABES – as well as questions to ask and actions to complete for each step – are as follows:

 After students improve upon their first design, they may want to begin the Engineering Design Process all over again to refine their technology, or they may want to focus on one step.
 As it follows a cycle, the Engineering Design Process can be used again and again!

 In real life, engineers rarely end up with the best idea on their first attempt and often work on just one or two steps before passing along their work to another team member or team.